mbellehumeur/SlicerCast/README.md

 ---
 ## Background

 Cast is an offshoot of FHIRcast (<https://fhircast.hl7.org/>).
 FHIRcast is the standard replacing Epic’s file drop interface for integration with PACS and reporting systems.
-It provides a secure messaging infrastructure using a hub with websocket subscriptions.
-The following animations hightlights the low-latency and benefit of central message routing.
+It provides a secure event messaging infrastructure using a hub with websocket subscriptions.
+The following animation shows distribution of a FHIRCast ImagingStudy-open event to all applications over low-latency websocket connections.
 <figure>
   <p align="center">
     <img src="docs/images/imagingstudy-open-flow.svg"